 Duchenne Muscular Dystrophy

-Satellos is developing a novel small molecule medicine to restore muscle tissue growth and repair for Duchenne muscular dystrophy.
+Satellos is developing a novel small molecule medicine to restore muscle repair and regeneration, starting with Duchenne muscular dystrophy.

 Duchenne Muscular Dystrophy